-These global similarity scores are meaningful when we compare similar sequences with roughly the same length, e.g., protein sequences from the same protein family.
+These global similarity scores are meaningful when we compare similar sequences with roughly the same length (e.g., protein sequences from the same protein family).
 However, when sequences are of different lengths and are quite divergent, the alignment of the entire sequences may not make sense, in which case, the similarity is commonly defined on the conserved subsequences.
 This problem is referred to as the local alignment problem, which seeks to find the pair of substrings of the two sequences that has the highest global alignment score among all possible pairs of substrings.
-Local alignments can be computed optimally via a dynamic programming algorithm, originally introduced by Smith and Waterman [66].
-The base conditions are score(0, j) = 0 and score(i, 0) = 0, and the general recurrence is given by score(i, j) = max $$\begin{cases} 0 \\ score(i - 1, j - 1) + S(S_1(i), S_2(i)) \\ score(i - 1, j) + S(S_1(i), ) \\ score(i, j - 1) + S(-, S_2(j)) \end{cases}$$
+Local alignments can be computed optimally via a dynamic programming algorithm, originally introduced by Smith and Waterman (54).
+The base conditions are score(0,j) = 0 and score(i,0) = 0, and the general recurrence is given by score $$(0, j) = \max \begin{cases} 0 \\ score(i-1, j-1) + S(S_1(i), S_2(i)) \\ score(i-1, j) + S(S_1(i), ) \\ score(i, j-1) + S(-, S_1(j)) \end{cases}$$

-The local sequence alignment score corresponds to the cell(s) of the dynamic programming table that has the highest value.
-Note that the recurrence for local alignments is very similar to that for global alignments only with minor changes, which allow the alignment to begin from any location (i, j) [30].
+The local sequence alignment score corresponds to the cells of the dynamic programming table that have the highest value.
+Note that the recurrence for local alignments is very similar to that for global alignments only with minor changes, which allow the alignment to begin from any location (i, j) (49).

-Alternatively, local alignments can be computed approximately via heuristic approaches, such as FASTA [53, 60] or BLAST [4].
+Alternatively, local alignments can be computed approximately via heuristic approaches, such as FASTA (55,56) or BLAST (57).
 The heuristic approaches achieve low time complexities by first identifying promising locations in an efficient way, and then applying a more expensive method on those locations to construct the final local sequence alignment.
-The heuristic approaches are widely used for searching protein databases due to their low time complexity.
-Description of these algorithms is beyond the scope of this chapter, and the interested reader should follow the references.
+The heuristic approaches are widely used for searching protein databases because of their low time complexity.
+Description of these algorithms is beyond the scope of this article, and the interested reader should follow the references.

-Most existing protein clustering algorithms use the similarity measure based on the local alignment methods, i.e., Smith-Waterman, BLAST and FASTA (GeneRage [22], ProtoMap [76] etc.).
-These clustering algorithms first obtain the pairwise similarity scores of all pairs of sequences, then they either normalize the scores by the self-similarity scores of the sequences to obtain a percentage value of identicalness [8], or transform the scores to binary values based on a particular threshold [22].
+Most existing protein clustering algorithms use the similarity measure based on the local alignment methods (i.e., Smith-Waterman, BLAST and FASTA [GeneRage; 2, ProtoMap 58]).
+These clustering algorithms first obtain the pairwise similarity scores of all pairs of sequences.
+Then they either normalize the scores by the self-similarity scores of the sequences to obtain a percentage value of identicalness (59), or transform the scores to binary values based on a particular threshold (2).
 Other methods normalize the row similarity scores by taking into account other sequences in the dataset.
-For example, ProtoMage [76] first generates the distribution of the pairwise similarities between sequence A and the other sequences in the database.
+For example, ProtoMage (58) first generates the distribution of the pairwise ProtoMap not similarities between sequence A and the other sequences in the database.
 Then the similarity between sequence A and sequence B is defined as the expected value of the similarity score found for A and B, based on the overall distribution.
 A low expected value indicates a significant and strong connection (similarity).